 A sole proprietorship is undeniably the easiest, lowest-costing entity to form and manage.
 That said it’s not the best option for all businesses, in some cases an S Corp or LLC might make more sense.
 Here are some of the advantages of a sole proprietorship:

-2. Low costs of formation – It may not cost anything to begin operations as a sole proprietor, unless of course you want to immediately hire employees or outsource to contractors.
+Low costs of formation – it may not cost anything to begin operations as a sole proprietor, unless of course you want to immediately hire employees or outsource to contractors.

 Control – since there can only be one owner of a sole proprietorship (you), there is no hassle with other owners or partners.
 Often visions change which is why it’s important that if you form a partnership, you have a clear roadmap and contingency plans.

 Flexibility – a sole proprietorship is easy to sell or to end.

-5. Great tax benefits – As the owner of a sole propriertorship, you are entitled to the many tax benefits of operating a small business.
+Great tax benefits – As the owner of a sole proprietorship, you are entitled to the many tax benefits of operating a small business.

 Unfortunately, along with the ease and simplicity of operating as a sole proprietorship come the following disadvantages:

-1. Unlimited liability – This is undoubtedly the sole proprietorship’s greatest disadvantage.
-If you are sued for any business problem or if your business incurrs any debts, you are personally liable.
+This is undoubtedly the sole proprietorship’s greatest disadvantage.
+If you are sued for any business problem or if your business incurs any debts, you are personally liable.
 Therefore, if there is any chance someone could sue you, if you have any employees, or if you have substantial assets to protect, you should definitely not operate as a sole proprietor.

-Probably those who would benefit most from this choice of entity are people with a home-based businesses, like network marketers or free-lance writers.
-However, if your tax accountant or attorney feels that you should chose another entity, you should take his or her advice.
+Those who would benefit most from this choice of entity are people with a home-based businesses, like network marketers or free-lance writers.
+However, if your tax accountant or attorney feels that you should choose another entity, you should take their advice.